dashpay/docs/introduction/features.rst

 -  **InstantSend** allows for near-instant transactions.
 Dash InstantSend transactions are fully confirmed within two seconds.
--  **PrivateSend** gives financial privacy by obscuring the source of funds on the blockchain.
+-  **PrivateSend** gives financial privacy through a decentralized implmentation of CoinJoin.
 -  **ChainLocks**, which protects the blockchain against 51% mining attacks by signing blocks as they are mined.
 -  **Governance and Treasury** allows stakeholders in Dash to determine